heliohm/active/README.md

 ## Roadmap

-- Complete refactoring framework and compiler ports into _port files
+- Complete refactoring framework and compiler ports into _port files (zephyr, gcc)
+- Make it possible to configure the library using an application header file (memory pools, asserts)
+- Review / refactor atomic accesses (e.g. memory references) using C11
 - Add more usage examples
-- Review / refactor atomic accesses (e.g. memory references) using C11
 - Simplify extension of framework with application defined message types.
 - Dynamic payloads
 - Pub/sub support (TBD if broker-less or internal broker) with enum based topics to reduce ROM size